How media symbolism kept the hairdressing trade small – and why that is now changing

 Many hairdressers developed a self-image based on modesty and customer loyalty, not on self-confidence and price-worthiness.

-This led to price increases often being seen as a moral risk—even when they were economically necessary.
+This led to price increases often being perceived as a moral risk – even when they were economically necessary.

 “We want to make people beautiful, even if we can barely afford life ourselves.”

 This attitude was reinforced by media images that almost always show hairdressers as examples of low earners.
-Thus, a quiet cultural habit emerged that still has an effect today.
+In this way, a quiet cultural habit emerged that still has an effect today.

 But this habit is beginning to dissolve.
-The years after COVID have brought not only economic but also mental breaks.
+The years after Corona have brought not only economic but also mental upheavals.

-The number of trainees in hairdressing has dropped dramatically in the last 15 years—from over 40,000 to less than 14,000.
+The number of trainees in the hairdressing trade has dropped dramatically in the last 15 years – from over 40,000 to less than 14,000.
 This shows how many young people no longer saw the profession as secure for the future.

 At the same time, however, the composition of this smaller group is changing significantly: